JerryZhaoLab/JerryZhaoLab.github.io/research.md

 <br>

 ## 3. Developing new Machine Learning algorithms.<br>
 Biomedical research has experienced an explosion of new data in the past two decades.
-However, many of these data were generated to test pre-defined hypotheses, and biomedical information unrelated to the hypotheses remains hidden in the data.
+However, many of these data were generated to test pre-defined hypotheses, and information unrelated to the hypotheses remains hidden in the data.
 Machine Learning algorithms uncover hidden patterns, unknown correlations, and other insights through examining large-scale datasets, thus providing an opportunity to develop efficient and effective approaches to discover new information from biomedical and clinical datasets.
-This new information might be a stepping stone for further biomedical investigations.
+This new information might be a stepping stone for further investigations.
 We are particularly interested in a type of artificial neural network known as autoencoder. <br>

 <!--
 The human genome contains more than 4000 genes